mimikun/openpyxl/doc/worksheet_tables.rst

 ---------------------

 Excel can produce documents with the print area set to the table name.
-Openpyxl cannot, however, resolve such dynamic defintions and will raise a warning when trying to do so.
+Openpyxl cannot, however, resolve such dynamic definitions and will raise a warning when trying to do so.

 If you need to handle this you can extract the range of the table and define the print area as the appropriate cell range.